figment-networks/visualize-staking-api-flows/README.md

 # Figment Staking API Walkthrough

 Welcome to the Figment Staking API Walkthrough.
 The goal is to provide you with a way to visualize and interact with Staking API flows, to better understand them.
-This is a predominantly visual walkthrough and does not require you to dive into the codebase, however you can still do so if you wish.
+This is intended as a visualization tool and does not require you to dive into the codebase, however you can still do so if you wish.

 ## Requirements

-- An up to date version of [git](https://git-scm.com)
+- An up to date version of [git](https://git-scm.com).
-- [Node.js](https://nodejs.org/en/) v14+, which is bundled with the `npm` package manager
+- [Node.js](https://nodejs.org/en/) v14+, which is bundled with the `npm` package manager.

 ## Walkthrough App